CopilotCreations/deja-view/README.md

 ## Overview

-Fortuna Prismatica is a local-first, privacy-focused system that passively observes your digital activity and provides intelligent insights about your work patterns.
+Deja View is a local-first, privacy-focused system that passively observes your digital activity and provides intelligent insights about your work patterns.
 It runs as a background daemon, collecting events from various sources and using rule-based inference to help you understand:

 - What you were doing in a specific time period
 - Why certain tasks stalled